Battle of Saipan: 16–20 June: Southern Saipan

 In the following days, the 2nd Marine Division on the northern half of the bridgehead cleared the area around Lake Susupe and reached the objectives for the first day of the invasion, and slowly moved north toward Garapan and Mount Tapotchou.
 In the southern half of the bridgehead, the 4th Marine Division began their advance on Aslito Field.
 On 18 June, the two regiments of the 27th Infantry Division, which was now fighting as a unit, captured the field as the Japanese withdrew to Nafutan Point in the southeast of the island.
 The 4th Marine Division had reached the island's eastern coast, cutting off the Japanese troops at Nafutan Point from the north.
 During this time, Saitō was falsely rumored to have been killed.
 Igeta erroneously reported Saitō's death to Tokyo, though he corrected the report later.

-Holland Smith ordered the 27th Infantry Division to quickly capture Nafutan Point but it was unable to do so.
-Smith had estimated that there were no more than 300 Japanese soldiers in the area, but there were more than 1,000 defending the rough terrain.
-The battle for the point would continue for over a week.
+Holland Smith ordered the 27th Infantry Division to quickly capture Nafutan Point, but it was unable to do so.
+Smith had estimated that no more than 300 Japanese soldiers were in the area, but more than 1,000 were defending the rough terrain.
+The battle for the point continued for over a week.

 By 19 June, the Japanese forces on the island had been reduced by about half.
 Saitō began withdrawing his troops to a new defensive line in the center of the island.
 By this time, the Americans had suffered over 6,000 casualties.
 The Marine divisions headed north toward the new Japanese defenses, and Holland Smith called for the final reserve of the Expeditionary Forces, ordering the last regiment of the 27th infantry Division, the 106th, to land on Saipan on 20 June.